warmbeach/Decentraland-hitTesting/DecentralandSDK/README.md

 `D` - right

 Clicking and moving your mouse inside the window will also let you look around.
+Hit the `esc` key when you are ready to exit and close the tab.

+Now lets modify the code...